How to Plan a Trip Step-by-Step (Beginner-Friendly Guide 2026)

 How do I plan a family vacation?

-Choose fewer destinations, kid-friendly accommodation, and build in rest days.
+Choose fewer destinations, kid-friendly stays, and schedule rest days.

 Conclusion: Your Trip Is Closer Than You Think